dcunited001/dcunited001.github.io/_posts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

 ###

-- review this question: more important than the quesiton of whether God create a rock that he cannot lift is:
+### More important than the quesiton of whether God create a rock that he cannot lift is:

 - can God create a world where individuals with/out free will who must understand the basis & specifics of their obligation to follow an omnipotent God by being able to answer that unanswerable question?
     - that is, individuals without free will, if they cannot answer the question "can god create a rock that he cannot lift" could they truly be said to be in line with the Diety who must be able